cimourdain/GAFK/README.md

 Notes :
 * Patterns are regular expressions.
 As a consequence, you can "catch" elements in your pattern (using parenthesis) to use them in your controller (see controller section below).
-* Routes names have to be unique
+* Routes names have to be unique!
 * If no route is found the \App\Controllers\ErrorController will be called, as a consequence it has be be implemented in your project.
 * The controller name and the action name will be transformed with the PHP ucfirst function to get the controller.
 As a consequence casing is not important when defining your routes.
+* Routes are also used to define caching (see section caching below)

 ### Define your controllers